biostatsPMH/BiostatsUHNplus/README.md

 #>  [1]  1  2  3  4  5 NA  6  7  8  9 10 NA
 ```

-### Summary statistics of adverse events nested by participant in cohort, stratified by adverse event severity
+### Summary statistics of adverse events nested by participant in cohort, stratified by first attribution

 Uses addendum fake study data.
 Interpret summary output and unnested or
 nested p-value with caution!

 Note that if participants were enrolled in more than cohort (crossover),
+or if repeat AEs in participant had different attribution, the total N
-the total N for Full Sample would be less than that of the total N of
+for Full Sample will be less than that of the total N of attribution for
-the adverse event severity categories.
-Since total N for Full Sample
+first study drug.
+Since total N for Full Sample (234) is less than total
-(287) is the same as total N of the severity categories (131 + 88 + 56 +
+N of the first study drug attribution categories (49 + 198), this
-10 + 2), this suggests that there was no crossover of participants in
+suggests that there was instances of repeat AEs in participants having
-cohorts.
+different attribution to first study drug.

 ``` r
 library(plyr);